Batla House: Plot

 After being awarded the President Medal, Sanjay begins his hunt again and this time, through Dilshad's girlfriend Victoria alias "Huma", tricks him into coming to Nepal.
 He teams up with his officers once again and sends a van to pick up Dilshad, as a part of his plan.
 The latter, however, sends someone else to check for anything suspicious.
 Sanjay runs to stop his officers from engaging upon realizing Dilshad's not in the van and lets it flee.
 Learning of nothing suspicious, Dilshad informs the van driver he'd depart the next day, and upon landing in Nepal, is stopped, thrashed, and arrested by Sanjay and his team.

 The court proceedings begin, where the opposing lawyer, Shailesh Arya, brings up arguments to counter Sanjay's truth and a parallel story of fake encounters, as per which K.K. and his men brought the students in L-18 tortured, and decided to kill them when they were ordered not to do so, following which K.K. was shot by one of his officers.
 Sanjay, however, brings out the truth that actually, his officers had been closely watching the students and realized they belonged to the IM.
-The real shootout then plays out, showcasing K.K. and his team engaging during the students' fire, and the very fact that K.K. died while giving Sanjay's argument strong support when he tells everyone that no officer has ever died in a fake encounter.
+The real shootout then plays out, showcasing K.K. and his team engaging during the students' fire, and the very fact that K.K. died lends Sanjay's argument strong support when he tells everyone that no officer has ever died in a fake encounter.
 His arguments convince the court to sentence the 2 terrorists to life imprisonment, while the last one somehow escapes the country.

 While sections of the media still oppose the ruling and believe the police to be culprits, a video clip that surfaced in 2016 featured a confession from the terrorist Javed who had escaped the encounter, about how he managed to do so and later join the ISIS, further confirming the credibility of the encounter.